Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/processing/topmatching/README.md

 ## GB1900

 Contents:
 * `gb1900/create_gb1900_dataset`: This notebook matches records between WikiGazetteer (a Wikipedia-based gazetteer) and GB1900 (a nineteenth-century-map-based gazetteer), based on geographical distance of records (allowing a distance of 1 km and, if no match is found, 5 km) and on string similarity (character- and token-based) between alternate names for this record in WikiGazetteer and the GB1900 label.
-In order to run this notebook, it will be necessary to (1) create WikiGazetteer based on [these instructions](https://github.com/Living-with-machines/lwm_GIR19_resolving_places/tree/master/gazetteer_construction) and (2) download the GB1900 gazetteer ("COMPLETE GB1900 GAZETTEER — CC-BY-SA") from [here](https://www.visionofbritain.org.uk/data/).
-This outputs a `tsv` file with the following data, where `wiki` is a WikiGazetteer alternate name, `gb1900` is the GB1900 label of the matching record, `distance` is the distance between the two locations in meters, `jaccard_sim` is the token-based Jaccard similarity between `wiki` and `gb1900` after preprocessing the token, and `match` is the character-level-per-token similarity between `wiki` and `gb1900`:
+In order to run this notebook, it will be necessary to (1) create WikiGazetteer based on [these instructions](https://github.com/Living-with-machines/lwm_GIR19_resolving_places/tree/master/gazetteer_construction) and (2) download the GB1900 gazetteer ("COMPLETE GB1900 GAZETTEER — CC-BY-SA") from [here](https://www.visionofbritain.org.uk/data/). **Output:** A `tsv` file with the following columns: `wiki` is a WikiGazetteer alternate name, `gb1900` is the GB1900 label of the matching record, `distance` is the distance between the two locations in meters, `jaccard_sim` is the token-based Jaccard similarity between `wiki` and `gb1900` after preprocessing the token, and `match` is the character-level-per-token similarity between `wiki` and `gb1900`:

     | wiki        | gb1900         | distance             | jaccard_sim  | match                               |
     | ----------- | -------------- | -------------------- | ------------ | ----------------------------------- |